Heo-Won-Chul/spring-boot-jenkins/README.md

 ## Using JUnit report

-- install jenkins plugin: `PMD Plug-in`
-- install jenkins plugin: `Checkstyle Plug-in`
+- install jenkins plugin: `Warnings Next Generation` or `Report Info`

 ## Using Slack Notification